dedozie/mini-project/README.md

 # Mini Project – Express.js + PostgreSQL CRUD API

+## Overview
+This project is a simple RESTful API built with Express.js and PostgreSQL to demonstrate basic CRUD operations on a 'users' table.

 ## Prerequisites
 - Node.js
 - PostgreSQL

-## Setup
+## Setup Instructions

-1. Create a database in PostgreSQL
+1. Create a PostgreSQL database.
-2. Create a `users` table:
+2. Create the users table with:

 ```sql
 CREATE TABLE users (